Manage nodes

 Update procedures

-If the node pool meets the conditions to start the update, you can update the node pool.
+If the node pool meets the update prerequisites, you can initiate an update.

-- Click on the Node pool tab, and then click the Kubernetes version > [Update] button for the node pool to update.
+- In the Node pool tab, click the Kubernetes version of the node pool > [Update].

-- In the pop-up window, check the information and click the [Update] button.
+- In the Node pool version update popup, confirm the information and click [Update].

 Updating